praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ### People

-For the individuals, teams, and organizations that are working in [!DNL Launch], will they need access to all of your websites and applications, some of them, or just one?
+For the individuals, teams, and organizations that are working in [!DNL Platform Launch], will they need access to all of your websites and applications, some of them, or just one?

 The User Management features allow you to assign different roles to different people for all of your properties, or on a per-property basis.
-If someone has sufficient rights, that person can perform administrative actions across all the properties in that [!DNL Launch] company.
+If someone has sufficient rights, that person can perform administrative actions across all the properties in that [!DNL Platform Launch] company.
 All the other roles can be assigned on a per-property basis.
 You can even hide a property from certain users (non-admins) by not giving them any role in that property.

 ## Properties page